jundalisay/superbnetlify/content/en/research/smith/theory-moral-sentiments/part-3/chapter-2d.md

 But when he is astonished and confounded by the judgments of ignorant and weak man, he discovers his connection with mortality.
 He then acts suitably to the human than to the divine part of his origin.

-40 In such cases, a humbled and afflicted man's only effective consolation lies in an appeal to a higher tribunal.
+{{< s v="40" >}} In such cases, a humbled and afflicted man's only effective consolation lies in an appeal to a higher tribunal.

 This higher tribunal is that of the all-seeing Judge of the world.
 His eye can never be deceived.
 His judgments can never be perverted.
 During his mind's weakness and despondency, only a firm confidence in this great tribunal's unerring rectitude can support him.

 In due time, this tribunal declares his innocence.
 It finally rewards his virtue, under the perturbation and astonishment of the man within the breast.
 Nature has set up the man within the breast in this life as the great guardian of his innocence and tranquility.